GalKJ/d0g3bl2/README.md

 ## What I'm currently working on ...

-I'm currently part of the [Founders](https://www.foundersandcoders.com/)
+I'm currently part of the [Founders and Coders](https://www.foundersandcoders.com/) FAC26 cohort 🎏